 1201.
-For any modifications, the licensee shall draw up a plan for principles and the construction, installation and pre-operational testing plans, and arrange the construction, installation and commissioning inspections.
+For any modifications, the licensee shall draw up a conceptual design plan, preinspection documentation, construction, installation and commissioning testing plans as well as suitability assessments and shall arrange the construction, installation and commissioning inspections.
+[2019-09-02]

 1203.
-The documentation on the modifications shall be appended to the inspection document of the hoisting device unit or load-lifting attachment.
+The documentation on the modifications shall be appended to the inspection documentation of the hoisting device unit or load-lifting attachment.
+[2019-09-02]

 1204.
-The modifications shall be carried out following the approved modifications construction plan and the electrical and I&C installation plans.
+The modifications shall be carried out following the approved modifications construction plan and the electrical and I&C plans.
+[2019-09-02]

 14 Regulatory oversight by STUK

 1401.
-STUK supervises the design, manufacturing, commissioning and operation of safety-classified hoisting device units and load-lifting attachments of a nuclear facility using the procedures established in this Guide.
+STUK supervises the design, manufacturing, commissioning, operation and decommissioning of safety-classified hoisting device units and load-lifting attachments of a nuclear facility using the procedures established in this Guide.
+[2019-09-02]

 14.2 Equipment requirement specifications for hoisting device units

 1405.
-STUK shall approve in its decision the equipment requirement specifications set by the licensee for the hoisting device units and load-lifting attachments.
+During RTO and KTO inspections, STUK shall supervise the equipment requirement specifications set by the licensee for hoisting device units and hoisting accessories.
+[2019-09-02]

 1406.
-The meeting of the set requirements shall be verified in connection with document reviews and construction inspections, and as part of the construction inspection programmes and operation inspection programmes.
+The meeting of the set requirements shall be verified in connection with document reviews and construction inspections as well as operation inspection programmes.
+[2019-09-02]

 14.3 Design documents

 1412.
-The construction plan of the hoisting device unit, a component thereof or an auxiliary system shall have been approved prior to commencing the manufacturing of the hoisting device unit, its component or auxiliary system.
+The construction plan of the hoisting device unit, a subassembly or an auxiliary equipment shall have been approved prior to commencing the manufacturing of the hoisting device unit, its component or auxiliary system.
+[2019-09-02]

 14.4 Construction inspection